blueOkiris/RISC-Y-Zybo/README.md

 1. Run `make build-base-zynq-project XILINX_PATH=<xilinx install path>`.
 For instance, I do `make build-base-zynq-project XILINX_PATH=~/Xilinx`, but your install may be different.

-2. This will build the initial project.
-From here, you can open Vivado 2018.3, and generate the bitstream.
+2. This will build the initial project and generate a bitstream.

-3. Export the hardware and open up SDK
+3. From here, you can open Vivado 2016.2, export the hardware and open up sdk

 4. In SDK, create an FSBL project based on the hardware.